LizardByte/Sunshine/docs/guides.md

 systemctl --user disable sunshine
 ```

-@note:{In order to disable the user service, you must be logged in to the graphical desktop environment and run the
+@note{In order to disable the user service, you must be logged in to the graphical desktop environment and run the
 command from a GUI terminal, and you'll also likely need to approve a polkit request (a graphical popup that asks
 for your password).
 Trying to disable the user service without being signed in to the graphical environment is a
 recipe for pain.}